 The duration of your participation in the interlock program in WA is dependent upon the type of licence you hold, the offence committed, and the disqualification period imposed by the courts.

 In some cases, a driver may be permanently disqualified from driving but permitted to hold an extraordinary licence.
-In these cases, the driver must participate in the program for a minimum of 3 years.
+In these cases, the driver must participate in the program for a minimum of three years.

-The cost of the interlock program in WA is the responsibility of the driver.
+Bearing the cost of the interlock program in WA is the responsibility of the driver.
 It is likely to cost from $1,600 to $2,200 though some variation is likely depending on factors such as location and distance from approved technicians.
 You may be able to access a concession rate reducing the monthly cost by $50.

 Failure to comply with any of the conditions may result in a longer period of restricted driving.
 You may also have to participate in an assessment and treatment program with the WA Mental Health Commission.